BearStudio/react-native-ficus-ui/CONTRIBUTING.md

 - `pnpm typecheck`: type-check files with TypeScript.
 - `pnpm lint`: lint files with ESLint.
-- `pnpm test:components`: run the library's components unit tests with Jest.
+- `pnpm test`: run the library's components unit tests with Jest.
 - `pnpm examples start`: start the Metro server for the example app.
 - `pnpm examples android`: run the example app on Android.
 - `pnpm examples ios`: run the example app on iOS.